talpor/talpor-dev-handbook/docs/development/index.md

 What you should do to onboard the project:

 - Set up [Slack](http://www.slack.com) for real time communication with the client.
-  This involves going to [Slack](http://www.slack.com) and create an account with the name of the product or company (i.e. [http://talpor.slack.com](http://talpor.slack.com)).
+  This involves going to [Slack](http://www.slack.com) and creating an account with the name of the product or company (i.e. [http://talpor.slack.com](http://talpor.slack.com)).
 - Set up a board on [Trello](http://www.trello.com) in the talPor organization to track what is being done on the project.
 Create the recommended lists from our